We are available to take your call 24 hours a day on (02) 4602 7008

 Funeral Wake

-A wake is a gathering held to honour and remember a deceased loved one.
-The wake allows family members, friends, and community members to come together, offer condolences, share memories, and provide support to the bereaved family.
+A wake is a gathering held to honour and remember your loved one.
+The wake allows family members, friends and community members to come together, offer condolences, share memories and provide support to the bereaved family.

 Planning a Funeral Wake